What are ‘trivial benefits’ and how are they treated for tax purposes?

 As long as the cost of a gift does not exceed £50 and you play by the rules, trivial benefits can be great for boosting morale in the workplace, won’t cost a fortune, and can be claimed as corporation tax relief.

-The amount may be relatively trivial, but in terms of showing your appreciation, in this case, a little can go a long way.
+The amount may be relatively trivial, but in terms of showing your appreciation, a little can go a long way in this case.

 Visit Gov.UK for further information on trivial benefits.

-Visit our main guide to claiming expenses via your limited company.
+Visit our guide to claiming expenses via your limited company.

 Tax-efficient protection for directors